pingcap/community/contributors/README.md

 TiDB is a community-driven open source project and we welcome any contributor.
 Contributions to the TiDB project are expected to adhere to our [Code of Conduct](https://github.com/pingcap/community/blob/master/CODE_OF_CONDUCT.md).

 This document outlines some conventions about development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
-You can also join us in our [Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap) for help with any issues.
+You can also join us in [Discord](https://discord.gg/KVRZBR2DrG?utm_source=github) or [Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap) if you need help with any issues.

 <!-- TOC -->